High Cholesterol And Your Bones: The Surprising Link (Plus 10 Foods That Naturally Lower Your Cholesterol)

 Exactly how exercise lowers cholesterol is somewhat conjectural, but the evidence clearly shows that regular exercise does in fact keep cholesterol and lipoproteins within current desirable ranges.5 According to research, this may be due to the ability of exercise to influence the size of lipoprotein particles, making them larger and less dense.

 In addition, exercise increases the transport of cholesterol out of the bloodstream and back to the liver for processing and removal.
 Still another way that exercise helps is by decreasing cholesterol absorption from the small intestine into the bloodstream.

 It’s important to point out that cholesterol made by the liver is not reduced by exercise; it’s the dietary cholesterol and lipoproteins – the oxidized cholesterol from processed fats – that are reduced by physical activity.

 So along with nutritious, cholesterol-lowering foods, exercise helps keep serum lipoproteins in check, but not dangerously low as with statin drugs.
 This is great news for Savers, who are already eating these foods and exercising regularly as part of the Program.
-Clearly, the Save Our Bones Program is a whole-body, multi-faceted approach to managing osteoporosis.
+Clearly, the Osteoporosis Reversal Program is a whole-body, multi-faceted approach to managing osteoporosis.